Litex Price Hits $0.0004 on Major Exchanges (LXT)

-Litex (CURRENCY:LXT) traded 0.1% higher against the dollar during the one day period ending at 19:00 PM E.T. on January 1st.
-Over the last week, Litex has traded down 16.2% against the dollar.
-Litex has a total market cap of $703,796.01 and approximately $68,721.00 worth of Litex was traded on exchanges in the last day.
-One Litex coin can currently be purchased for $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
+Litex (CURRENCY:LXT) traded 5% higher against the dollar during the 24-hour period ending at 17:00 PM Eastern on January 2nd.
+Litex has a market capitalization of $743,822.09 and approximately $92,739.00 worth of Litex was traded on exchanges in the last 24 hours.
+Over the last week, Litex has traded 12.1% lower against the dollar.
+One Litex coin can currently be purchased for about $0.0004 or 0.00000001 BTC on popular exchanges.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.